pixagan/DeepRoots/README.md

 # DeepRoots
-Building neural networks by assembling neurons.
 Built to help students understand the basics of neurons and neural networks.

+Allous learners to assemble simple networks.
+Also setup to allow learners and researchers to visualize the networks and the optimization process.